 There is no limit to the number or type of files that can be stored in lockers.
 There is however a 500 MB size limit for any single file.
 We recommend that you upload all of your files into folders to keep them organized.
 An easy way to create folders with files in them, is to upload a zip file and give it a name.
 The files will automatically unzip into a folder.

-Note: If you switch to our new locker system you can drag and drop files and folders, manage all of your lockers from one location, and more.
+Note: With the new locker system you can drag and drop files and folders, manage all of your lockers from one location, and more.

 The Webmaster Center has a Resource Locker located near the bottom of the Content Manger.
 The resources uploaded to the Resource Locker are available for use anywhere on the website, but are only available to the webmaster.
 Click the Table view link to see the list in the same table format that is used in My Locker.